-Defendants, whose identities Plaintiff expects to ascertain during discovery, illegally reproduced and distributed Plaintiff's copyrighted creative work by acting in concert via the BitTorrent file sharing protocol and, upon information and belief, continue to do the same.
-As a result of this unlawful activity, by and through this Complaint, Plaintiff seeks a permanent injunction, statutory or actual damages, award of costs and attorney's fees, and other relief.
+1. Plaintiff files this action for copyright infringement under the United States Copyright Act and related claims for civil conspiracy and contributory infringement to combat the willful and intentional infringement of its creative works.
+Defendants, whose names Plaintiff expects to ascertain during discovery, illegally reproduced and distributed Plaintiff's copyrighted Video by acting in concert via the BitTorrent file sharing protocol and knowingly contributed to the infringing acts of their fellow Defendants and numerous third parties and, upon information and belief, continue to do the same.
+Plaintiff seeks a permanent injunction, statutory or actual damages, award of costs and attorneys' fees, and other relief.